-Thyroiditis refers to the inflammation of the thyroid gland.
+Thyroiditis refers to inflammation of the thyroid gland.
 Thyroiditis includes a group of disorders that cause the thyroid to become inflamed, including Hashimoto’s Thyroiditis.

 Subacute thyroiditis is a rare condition and is thought to be caused by a viral infection, as it often occurs after one, such as mumps, flu or a cold.